 MakeResolveDeb is made for Debian and Debian based derivatives such as Ubuntu and Linux Mint.

 MakeResolveDeb takes the official installer, unpacks it, and then reassembles it into a *.deb package that can be installed, and removed, using your favorite Debian package management tool.

-DaVinci Resolve is a product by Blackmagic Design Pty.
-Ltd. MakeResolveDeb is in no way endorsed by or connected to Blackmagic Design Pty.
-Ltd. I do not redistribute DaVinci Resolve or provide pre-fabricated *.deb files for the product.
+DaVinci Resolve and Fusion are products by Blackmagic Design Pty.
+Ltd. MakeResolveDeb and MakeFusionDeb are in no way endorsed by or connected to Blackmagic Design Pty.
+Ltd. I do not redistribute DaVinci Resolve or Fusion or provide pre-fabricated *.deb files for the products.

 The information and tools are provided here at your own risk.
 I will not be liable for any losses or damages as a result of using information or tools from this web site.

 Up until now each version of MakeResolveDeb was tied to a specific version of DaVinci Resolve.
 This is no longer the case and MakeResolveDeb Multi is now following its own versioned releases.
 Starting from version 1.0 of MakeResolveDeb Multi there is no longer a need to match specific versions with DaVinci Resolve versions.
 Just make sure you use the latest MakeResolveDeb Multi and it will be able to handle all released and supported versions of DaVinci Resolve up until the time of release, starting at 15.2.2.

 Go to www.blackmagicdesign.com and download the official installer *.zip archive for DaVinci Resolve or DaVinci Resolve Studio for Linux and save it into a new empty directory.

 Download the latest version of the MakeResolveDeb *.tar.gz archive from this website and put it in the same directory as the Resolve installer *.zip archive.